 Outdoor Learning Officer Grant

-This grant supports charities and non-profit organisations who want to employ Outdoor Learning Officers, funding a contribution towards salaries only.
+The Outdoor Learning Officer Grant supports charities and non-profit organisations who want to employ an Outdoor Learning Officer, funding a contribution towards salaries only.

 How much grant funding will each organisation receive?